 Significance of having the sight of the Deity (दर्शनम्) at the temple -

-While engaged in the sight (दर्शनम्) of the Deity, devotees will join their palms & bow their heads as an expression of their salutation & modesty before the Deities.
+While engaged in the sight (Darshanam) (दर्शनम्) of the Deity, devotees will join their palms & bow their heads as an expression of their salutation & modesty before the Deities.
 This gesture is called Pranam (प्रणामः), & is a gesture one sees often among Hindus, even as a form of respect when greeting or bidding to friends, family & guests.

 Traditionally, while visiting the temple, men should wear dhoti with kurta or kurta-pyjama & women should wear saree or Punjabi suit or any such traditional clothes but western dresses are not acceptable in the temples in Hinduism, still I have seen many people wearing western clothes while going to the temple which is not acceptable from our Scriptures & Vedas.